-Aventura Mall’s new and improved upscale food court — Treats Food Hall — doles out fast-casual favorites like GoGo Fresh Food, Poke 305, Luke’s Lobster, and Figs + Mozzarella by Todd English.
+Aventura Mall’s new and improved upscale food court — Treats Food Hall — doles out fast-casual favorites like Yalla Motek, Poke 305, and Yip.
 Whatever the cuisine du jour may be, mall visitors return to Treats for quality ingredients hastily delivered for maximum time at the shops.

-Little River’s souped-up version of the food hall concept — The Citadel — delivers more than tasty eats.
-A rooftop bar, makers’ market, and creative roster of workshops round out the community hangout, along with representation from local hot spots like Taquiza and Vice City Bean.
+Little River’s souped-up version of the food hall concept, The Citadel, delivers more than tasty eats.
+A rooftop bar, makers’ market, and creative roster of workshops round out the community hangout, along with representation from local hot spots like USBS, Ash Pizza, and Vice City Bean.